intel-lab-lkp/linux/Documentation/process/backporting.rst

 can apply it to the most recent mainline kernel and then cherry-pick it to your older stable branch.

-It's generally better to use the exact same base as the one the patch was generated from, but it doesn't really matter that much as long as it applies cleanly and isn't too far from the original base.
+It is generally better to use the exact same base as the one the patch was generated from, but it does not really matter that much as long as it applies cleanly and is not too far from the original base.
 The only problem with applying the patch to the "wrong" base is that it may pull in more unrelated changes in the context of the diff when cherry-picking it to the older branch.